Logo

 John Barrasso was elected to the Wyoming Senate unopposed in 2002 and reelected unopposed in 2006.

-On June 22,2007, Governor Dave Freudenthal appointed Barrasso to replace Senator Craig L Thomas, who died earlier that month.
+On June 22,2007, Governor Dave Freudenthal appointed Barrasso to replace Senator Craig L Thomas, who had died in office earlier that month.

 John Barrasso ran for reelection to a first full term in 2012.